Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ## Credits
 ### Special thanks:
 **David Bowers** - for mentoring & general support and motivation and help to get brilliant ideas flowing.
-**Marco** - for support & continuous guidence.
+**Marco** - for support & continuous guidance.
 **Kyle** - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.

 ### List of used resources:
-This project has been hevaily influenced by code institute learning resourses and LMS content and use of boostrap systems.
+This project has been heavily influenced by code institute learning resources and LMS content and use of bootstrap systems.
 Chat GPT used for generating content for the site cards.

 ### Images: